Nexus-Mods/NexusMods.Archives.Nx/docs/Specification/Implementation-Details.md

 - Allocate and `mmap` output files in advance.
 - Decompress relevant data into output files.
-- Flush to disk every file where all data has been written.
-(Check once all work per thread done.)
+- Flush to disk every file when all data has been written.

 Most compression algorithms accept `Span<byte>`; and in cases where we might need to do native interop; we of course have pointers.